The following message is from Kevin Tasa, Associate Dean Academic of Schulich School of Business.

 Room Access with YU Cards: Rooms in Schulich that previously required access via a white HID card have been replaced and now require access to be programmed to an employee YU Card.
 YU Cards can be obtained from the YU Card Office (https://www.yorku.ca/yucard/).
 Schulich can no longer provide one-off access to rooms.
 Access requests must be made through area administrative staff (for instructors and faculty) or through your operations manager (for staff).
-We strongly encourage instructors teaching in fall to request a YU Card and Doorcard access—as needed—as soon as possible to ensure timely access.
+We strongly encourage instructors teaching in summer to request a YU Card and Doorcard access—as needed—as soon as possible to ensure timely access.

 Instructors teaching in one-year masters programs should direct their questions first to their program directors.
 Program directors will be in touch with instructors if they haven’t already to set up a time to discuss program-specific plans.
 Instructors teaching in other programs can direct their questions to the relevant area coordinators.

 - Academic, policy, or course scheduling questions: email@example.com

 - Student related queries: firstname.lastname@example.org (graduate), email@example.com (undergraduate)